jboucher154/WebServ/project_standards/standards.md

 - Any external library and Boost libraries are forbidden.

+- Use of the `namespace` keyword is not allowed.

 - This document may be updated and a note will be made about the date of an update in the [Update Log](#update-log).

 ## Update Log